thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 [More info on installing WP plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins)

-**Notes**
+**Customizing**

-* To allow strings otherwise blocked by BBQ, check out the [BBQ Whitelist plugin](https://perishablepress.com/bbq-whitelist-blacklist/)
+* To allow patterns otherwise blocked by BBQ, check out the [BBQ Whitelist plugin](https://perishablepress.com/bbq-whitelist-blacklist/)
-* To block strings otherwise allowed by BBQ, check out the [BBQ Blacklist plugin](https://perishablepress.com/bbq-whitelist-blacklist/)
+* To block patterns otherwise allowed by BBQ, check out the [BBQ Blacklist plugin](https://perishablepress.com/bbq-whitelist-blacklist/)

+Note that the [Pro version of BBQ](https://plugin-planet.com/bbq-pro/) makes it possible to customize patterns (add, edit, remove) directly via the plugin settings, with a click.

 == Upgrade Notice ==